Sarah Henderson: Social issues

 According to the Sydney Morning Herald, Henderson is a member of the National Right faction of the Liberal Party, after previously being aligned with the Centre-Right faction during the Morrison government years.

 She was a supporter of same-sex marriage in Australia.
 In a statement, released in June 2015, she stated that marriage equality "is consistent with fundamental Liberal values which embrace freedom of the individual and stable, long-term relationships".
 She also advocated for a free vote on the floor of parliament on the issue for Coalition MPs.

 By 2017, under the Prime Ministership of Malcolm Turnbull leading up to a discussion on the marriage equality plebiscite within the Liberal Party room, Henderson shifted in favour of the plebiscite, stating that the plebiscite concept had "resonated very positively in the community".

 Henderson is pro-choice on the issue of abortion, which has drawn ire from more conservative elements within the Victorian Liberal Party.
 Nonetheless, on the floor of Parliament, on the question on whether the federal government should ensure that all Australians have access to abortion services, Henderson has almost always voted along party lines.

 Henderson is opposed to voluntary euthanasia.
 In October 2017, she tweeted an article written by former Prime Minister Paul Keating arguing against such legislation, adding that Victoria's euthanasia bill would "embed a culture of dying" in the state.

-Henderson supported state Liberal MP Moira Deeming when the state Liberal Party Leader proposed expelling her for her part in organising a women’s rights rally which was gatecrashed by neo-Nazis.
+Henderson supported state Liberal MP Moira Deeming when the state Liberal Party Leader proposed expelling her for her part in organising a women’s rights rally which was attended by neo-Nazis.

 Other positions

 Upon taking her Senate seat, Henderson was eligible for a $100,000 payout for serving two terms as an MP.
 She handed back part of this payout saying her decision to keep only a "pro rata" amount was "in line with community expectations".

 In early November 2022, Henderson wrote to ABC (her former employer) managing director David Anderson "requesting disclosure of the remuneration packages for employees, contractors, subcontractors, or other workers earning an annual salary of at least $230,000" among other information sought.
 The request was denied by Anderson on the grounds of "public interest immunity".

+As Shadow Minister for Communications, Henderson raised suggestions of SBS influence during Senate estimates, questioning why the Australian panel of Eurovision 2026 judges awarded Israel zero points, and why the Australian public also awarded Israel zero points.